 Difficulties in the development of speech, language, and swallowing abilities may interfere with cognitive, social and academic development.
-Speech-Language Pathologists in the Department of Audiology and Speech-Language Pathology at Children’s Hospital of Pittsburgh of UPMC are experts in evaluating and treating children with a wide variety of communication and swallowing disorders.
+Speech-Language Pathologists in the Department of Audiology and Speech-Language Pathology at UPMC Children's Hospital of Pittsburgh are experts in evaluating and treating children with a wide variety of communication and swallowing disorders.
 In addition to providing quality care, speech-language pathologists are involved in professional education and clinical research.
 Speech-language pathologists hold the Certificate of Clinical Competency (CCC) from the American Speech-Language-Hearing Association (ASHA) and are licensed by the State of Pennsylvania.

 Each year over 40,000 evaluations and treatment sessions are conducted by the department’s Speech-Language Pathologists.
 The department provides a wide range of services, including both outpatient and inpatient evaluations and treatment, as well as specialty assessment services and clinics.
 Department clinicians are also closely integrated with many other departments in the hospital, including otolaryngology, cleft/craniofacial center, cerebral palsy clinic, and more.

 Outpatient services include evaluation and treatment of all communication disorders.

 These evaluations determine if the quantity and quality of a child’s speech and language are within normal limits for his or her age.
 The evaluation provides information about various aspects of communication ability including language comprehension (understanding), language planning, speech production, articulation, fluency, voice, and hearing.

 Outpatient treatment provides comprehensive intervention tailored to the child’s needs.
 Treatment is provided to both individuals and groups, one-to-three times per week as needed.
 Session are 30 minutes in length.